 Enjoy a quintessential NYC moment with a perfectly poured Guinness at an authentic neighborhood Hell’s Kitchen Irish Bar.

+Quite often Guinness will swing by giving anyone a chance to not only pour their own Guinness beer.
 The most important thing is really the experience.
 Whether you are enjoying a pint with friends or you are out exploring on your own, you want to create memories from an immersion of all of the senses in an authentic environment.
-You won’t find an experience that is anymore in line with the spirit of NYC than having a perfectly poured 20 oz imperial pint of Guinness at a real Hell’s Kitchen Irish bar like Hibernia Bar in NYC.